laguagu/stripe-payment/README.md

 - Shopping cart functionality
 - Secure payment processing with Stripe
 - Responsive design for mobile and desktop
+- **Smart search functionality with text and semantic search capabilities**

 ## Tech Stack